The Ultimate Guide to Google’s Local Service Ads

 Google’s Local Service Ads go one step further to ensure they’re connecting searchers to the right advertiser.

 Upon clicking on a local advertisers’ listing, Google prompts them to confirm the job they’re looking for as well as their service area.
-If you fit the job and serve that area, you’ll be matched to the searcher and they’ll be able to review your qualification, ratings, and reviews before calling you.
+If you fit the job and serve that area, you’ll be matched to the searcher and they’ll be able to review your qualification, ratings, and Google reviews before calling you.

 If you’re not a good fit for their job or you don’t serve their region, then Google will save you the costs and burdens and will connect them to a more appropriate Local Service Ad.